Chaser on the Rocks

 Chaser on the Rocks is a 1965 Warner Bros.
 Merrie Melodies theatrical animated short directed by Rudy Larriva.
 The short was released on December 25, 1965, and stars Wile E. Coyote and the Road Runner.
 The title is a pun on the phrase: "Water on the Rocks".

 In this film, Wile sees a mirage vision of an oasis, after looking at the Sun.

 Plot

 The cartoon begins with Wile E. Coyote chasing the Road Runner.
 Road Runner zooms off, and Wile stops.
 He looks up at the sun, and Road Runner enters and does the same.
 After a shot of the hot sun, the Road Runner zooms offscreen again.
 The Coyote sees Road Runner in an oasis and jumps in.
 The oasis turns out to be a mirage, and Wile falls between two cliffs.
 After landing, he sees another oasis, but he thinks that this one is a mirage as well.
-It turns out that that oasis was real, as Wile falls in.
+It turns out that this oasis is real, as Wile falls in.
 As he sinks, Wile holds up one hand as he counts to three as he drowns.